Saige Martin: Sexual assault allegations

-Martin resigned from the City Council on June 26, 2020 after allegations of sexual misconduct were made against him by four young male students at North Carolina State University.
+Martin resigned from the city council on June 26, 2020 after allegations of sexual misconduct were made against him by four male students at North Carolina State University.
 His resignation was accepted by Mayor Mary-Ann Baldwin.
 The students alleged in The News & Observer that Martin, while working as a graduate teaching assistant in 2018 and 2019, had sexually assaulted them or behaved inappropriately.
 One of the accusers was seventeen years old at the time of the alleged assault.
 Martin denied the allegations.

 Wake County District Attorney Lorrin Freeman asked the North Carolina State Bureau of Investigation to look into the accusations against Martin.
 In July 2020 Freeman announced that charges would not be pressed against Martin due to a lack of sufficient evidence.
-Juni Cuevas, the only accuser who agreed to be publicly identified, maintained he didn't want to pursue a criminal case.
+Juni Cuevas, the only accuser who agreed to be publicly identified, maintained he did not want to pursue a criminal case.

 Martin's vacant seat was filled by Stormie Forte on July 14, 2020.